-Hobbies Playing Music Music History: Different Types of Music Over the Centuries Discover Various Types of Music of the Early Music and Common-Practice Period Share PINTEREST Email Print Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Espie Estrella Espie Estrella is a lyricist, songwriter, and member of the Nashville Songwriters Association International. our editorial process Espie Estrella Updated July 27, 2019 Musical form is created by using repetition, contrast, and variation.
+Hobbies Playing Music Music History: Different Types of Music Over the Centuries Discover Various Types of Music of the Early Music and Common-Practice Period Share PINTEREST Email Print Playing Music Music Education Basics Music History Music Lessons Music Theory Playing Guitar Playing Piano Home Recording By Espie Estrella Espie Estrella Espie Estrella is a lyricist, songwriter, and member of the Nashville Songwriters Association International.
+Learn about our Editorial Process Updated on 07/26/19 Musical form is created by using repetition, contrast, and variation.
 Repetition creates a sense of unity, contrast provides variety.
 Variation provides both unity and variety by keeping certain elements while altering others (for example, tempo).
 If we listen to music from various stylistic periods, we can hear how differently composers used certain elements and techniques in their compositions.
 Because musical styles are ever changing, it is hard to accurately pinpoint the beginning and end of each stylistic period.
 Perhaps one of the most difficult aspects of studying music is learning to differentiate one type of music from another.
 There are various types of music and each of these styles may have several sub-types.
 Let's take a look at music styles and understand what makes one different from the other.
 In particular, let's delve into music styles of the early music period and common-practice period.
 Early music consists of music from the Medieval to Baroque era, while common-practice includes the Baroque, Classical and Romantic eras.
 01 of 13 Cantata Cantata comes from the Italian word cantare, which means "to sing."
 In its early form, cantatas referred to a music piece that is meant to be sung.
 Cantata originated in the early 17th-century, but, as with any musical form, it has evolved through the years.
 Loosely defined today, a cantata is a vocal work with multiple movements and instrumental accompaniment; it can be based on either a secular or sacred subject.
 02 of 13 Chamber Music Originally, chamber music referred to a type of classical music that was performed in a small space such as a house or a palace room.
 The number of instruments used was few and without a conductor to guide the musicians.
 Today, chamber music is performed very similarly in terms of the size of the venue and the number of instruments used.
 03 of 13 Choral Music Choral music refers to music which is sung by a choir.
 Each musical part is sung by two or more voices.
 The size of a choir varies; it can be as few as a dozen singers or as large as to be able to sing Gustav Mahler's Symphony No. 8 in E Flat Major, also known as Symphony of a Thousand.
 04 of 13 Dance Suite The suite is a type of instrumental dance music that emerged during the Renaissance and was further developed during the Baroque Period.
 It consists of several movements or short pieces in the same key and functions as dance music or dinner music during social gatherings.
 05 of 13 Fugue The fugue is a type of polyphonic composition or compositional technique based on a principal theme (subject) and melodic lines (counterpoint) that imitate the principal theme.
 The fugue is believed to have developed from the canon which appeared during the 13th century.
 06 of 13 Liturgical Music Also known as church music, it is music performed during worship or a religious rite.
 It evolved from the music performed in Jewish synagogues.
 In its early form, singers were accompanied by an organ, then by the 12th-century liturgical music adapted a polyphonic style.
 07 of 13 Motet Motet emerged in Paris around the year 1200.
 It is a type of polyphonic vocal music which uses rhythm patterns.
 Early motets were both sacred and secular; touching on subjects like love, politics and religion.
 It flourished until the 1700s and today is still being used by the Catholic Church.
 08 of 13 Opera An opera is generally referred to as a stage presentation or work that combines music, costumes, and scenery to tell a story.
 Most operas are sung, with few or no spoken lines.
 The word "opera" is actually a shortened word for the term "opera in musica".
 09 of 13 Oratorio An oratorio is an extended composition for vocal soloists, chorus and orchestra; the narrative text is usually based on scripture or biblical stories but is non-liturgical.
 Although the oratorio is often about sacred subjects, it may also deal with semi-sacred subjects.
 10 of 13 Plainchant Plainchant, also called plainsong, is a form of medieval church music that involves chanting; it emerged around 100 C.E.
 Plainchant does not use any instrumental accompaniment.
 Instead, it uses words that are sung.
 It was the only type of music allowed in Christian churches early on.
 11 of 13 Polyphony Polyphony is a characteristic of Western music.
 In its early form, polyphony was based on plainchant.
 It began when singers started improvising with parallel melodies, with emphasis on fourth (ex.
 C to F) and fifth (ex.
 C to G) intervals.
 This marked the start of polyphony wherein several musical lines were combined.
 As singers continued experimenting with melodies, polyphony became more elaborate and complex.
 12 of 13 Round A round is a vocal piece wherein different voices sing the same melody, at the same pitch, but the lines are successively sung.
 An early example of a round is Sumer is icumen in, a piece that is also an example of a six-voice polyphony.
 The children's song Row, Row, Row Your Boat is another example of a round.
 13 of 13 Symphony A symphony often has 3 to 4 movements.
 The beginning is moderately fast, the next section is slow followed by a minuet, and then a very fast conclusion.
 Symphonies had its roots from Baroque sinfonias, but composers like Haydn (known as "The Father of the Symphony") and Beethoven (whose popular work includes the "Ninth Symphony") further developed and influenced this music form.